SaurabhS-pm/SaurabhS-pm/README.md

 # Hi, I'm Saurabh S. 👋

 ## What I Build
-I tools that solve real payment and product problems — focused on RAG apps and agentic AI that automate what PMs do manually today.
+AI products that solve real payment and product problems — focused on RAG apps and agentic AI that automate what PMs do manually today.